BLOG/

 Precautions

-Isotretinoin should not be used while breastfeeding.
+Isotretinoin should not be used during breastfeeding.

 If pilots take isotretinoin, their performance may be affected.